Mon - Fri: 9:00 - 18:00

 4005 N Federal Highway, Suite 200

 Why is this important?
-Who cares?
-Right?
+Who cares, right?
 Wrong.
-This shows the commitment, integrity, and craftsmanship maintained over the years with Tartan Yachts, and yes, they are still in business today (since 1951).
+This shows the commitment, integrity, and craftsmanship maintained over the years at Tartan Yachts; they have been in business since 1951.

-Now, about Rio: first of all, this boat is made out of vacuum-bagged, two-part epoxy laminate.
-This makes her lightweight and impervious to osmosis.
-Then add carbon-fiber rigs and parts.
-Yes, the Tartan 4300 was engineered to perform.
+Now, about Rio: this boat is made of vacuum-bagged, two-part epoxy laminate, which makes her lightweight and impervious to osmosis.
+Add carbon-fiber rigs and parts, and the Tartan 4300 was engineered to perform.

-The streamlined low coach roof adds to the performance as well as classic lines that get heads turning in any marina.
-The self-tacking jib makes cruising easy, and all lines lead back to the cockpit.
-The current and only owner sailed her around the world, mostly single-handedly.
-The decks are uncluttered with a deep, secure cockpit area.
+The streamlined, low coachroof enhances performance and gives classic lines that turn heads in any marina.
+The self-tacking jib and lines led to the cockpit make cruising easy.
+The current and only owner sailed her around the world, mostly single-handed.
+The decks are uncluttered, and the cockpit is deep and secure.

-When I first stepped on board Rio, I was impressed.
+When I first stepped aboard Rio, I was impressed.
 The interior cabin area is very spacious for a 43-foot boat.
-Aside from the amazing rum collection, my first thought was elegant.
-Going below feels like a great escape from the crazy world outside.
-The navigation station is tucked into the corner with a comfortable adult-size chair.
-Most boats have a tiny stool that swings out.
-This would make a great office space, as it’s out of the way of traffic.
+Aside from the amazing rum collection, my first thought was “elegant.”
+Below, it’s a great escape from the crazy world outside.
+The navigation station is tucked into the corner with a roomy adult-size chair; most boats have a tiny stool that swings out.
+This would make a great office space as it’s out of the way of traffic.

 The U-shaped galley is one of the most efficient I have ever seen.
-The solid molded double sink is on an island-like cabinet facing the aisle where you have access to both sides.
-It also has a versatile pull-out faucet, handy for rinsing dishes.
-The fridge is a convenient top-loading and front-loading model.
-There is also a separate top-loading, efficient freezer.
+The solid molded double sink is on an island-style cabinet facing the aisle with access to both sides.
+It has a versatile pull-out faucet, handy for rinsing dishes.
+The refrigerator is both top-loading and front-loading, with a separate top-loading freezer.
 There is plenty of counter space, cabinets, and ventilation.
-I love this galley.
+I love this galley!

-Each cabin has its own electric freshwater head, which eliminates odors.
-The forward owner’s cabin has a semi-island-style queen bed and a flat-screen TV with Bose speakers.
+Each cabin has its own electric freshwater head, which helps eliminate odors.
+The forward owner’s cabin has a semi-island queen berth and a flat-screen TV with Bose speakers.
 There is a seating area and hanging lockers.
-The aft cabin has a double bed with lots of storage space.
+The aft cabin has a double bed with ample storage space.

 The value of a boat is based on condition and upkeep.
 If you have been in the market for a while and have looked at a few boats, you will quickly realize Rio is a well-cared-for yacht.

-Rio was originally purchased brand-new from the factory by her owner.
-She has been around the world and is currently sailing around the tropical islands of the Caribbean.
-She is located in Grenada, which has some of the best sailing in the world.
+Rio was purchased new from the factory by her owner.
+She has been around the world and is currently sailing among the tropical islands of the Caribbean.
+She is located in Grenada, which offers some of the best sailing in the world.
 Tim designed this boat with comfort and cruising in mind.

 Rio: Tartan quality built for optimal cruising performance in a classic style.